The whole glossary.

 About this glossary

-Every entry is hand-researched and written by a human — not scraped, not generated.
+Every entry is researched and drafted with help from AI to move faster, then fact-checked and edited by hand — no scraping, no shipping anything that hasn't been pressure-tested against how people actually talk in CDMX.
 Each word page goes deeper: pronunciation, literal meaning, tone and safety guidance, examples, a short dialogue, and FAQ.
 The translations on this page are the short version; click any word for the full story.

 The focus is Mexico City and central Mexico — the chilango register that dominates Mexican TV, music, and most of the slang you'll hear on a trip to CDMX.
 When a word is regional or has a different meaning in northern Mexico or other parts of Latin America, the individual word page calls it out.